public class MockApnsServer extends Object

 public Future<Void> start(int port)

-that will succeed when the server has bound to the given port and is ready to accept
+port - the port to which this server should bindFuture that will succeed when the server has bound to the given port and is ready to accept

 trafficpublic Future<Void> shutdown()

 Shuts down this server and releases the port to which this server was bound.
-If a null
+If a null event loop

 group was provided at construction time, the server will also shut down its internally-managed event loop